a-maze-d/fledex/README.md

 The idea is to introduce similarly easy concepts for the programming of LEDs as [SonicPi](https://sonic-pi.net/) did for music.
 The library was developed in collaboration with my son and hopefully we can push it to become better over time.
 For my son the goal will be to connect the LEDs to some music and to animate the LEDs depending on the beat.

 Quite a lot of inspiration came from the [FastLED project](http://fastled.io/) and quite a few of their functions got reimplemented in Elixir.
-If you look at the implementation of some of those functions you might want to look at their comments.
+Therefore you might want to look at that liberary.
+It is probably also the library that is more appropriate if you need performance.

 ## Installation